-German Chancellor Angela Merkel has put herself in isolation after the doctor, who administered a vaccine to her, tested positive for the novel virus.
+German Chancellorhas put herself in isolation after the doctor, who administered a vaccine to her, tested positive for the novel virus.
 On Friday, Merkel was given a precautionary vaccine for a pneumococcal infection.
 The German leader’s spokesman Steffen Seibert said that she was informed about the doctor’s test report on Sunday minutes after holding a media conference, announcing new preventive measures to curtail the spread of the virus.

 Seibert issue an official statement stating that the 65-year old leader would be regularly tested over the next several days and “for this reason the chancellor has decided to immediately quarantine herself at home.”
 “She will continue to carry out her official business from home,” Seibert added.

 In Merkel’s televised address to her fellow citizens, she announced increased restrictions to curb the virus’s spread, imposing ban on public meetings of more than two people.
 “The great aim is to gain time in the fight against the virus,” she said, citing an agreement between the federal government and regional states.
 For the next two weeks, people would not be allowed to move or assemble in groups of three or more in public, unless belonging from same family or gathering due to work.